hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 #### VM

-This is a helper module for the util program's operations to be controlled by the end user using custom prg/script files.
+This is a helper module for the fuzzerk's operations to be controlled by the end user using custom asm script files.

-It provides a VM, with a set of useful instructions, for use by these program files.
+It provides a VM, with a set of useful instructions, which can be used by the asm files.
+The mnemonics used in the asm script files have the simplicity of assembly instructions, while at the same time supporting higher level language features like mentioned in the section below.

 It inturn uses Rtm and Cfgfiles module to instantiate fuzzers and fuzz chains as defined by the end user.